peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 * <code>java.lang.NullPointerException</code> - The parameter <code>str</code> is null.

-* <code>java.lang.IllegalArgumentException</code> - Either "offset" or "length" is less than 0 or
-  greater than "str"'s length, or "str"'s length minus "offset" is less than "length".

-* <code>java.lang.NullPointerException</code> - The parameter <code>str</code> is null.

 ### FromString
     public static EDecimal FromString​(java.lang.String str, int offset, int length, EContext ctx)
 <p>Creates an arbitrary-precision decimal number from a text string that